lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 Then users that are eligible to access the authenticated part of the app must be defined.
 Login to the Adminer at `/adminer` URL path and create accounts in the `Operator` table in the database.

 ## Services update
-It may be necessary to update `.env` variables according to `.env.example` before running the commands below.
+It may be necessary to update `.env` variables according to `.env.example` and also `docker-compose.yml` according to the specific environment `docker-compose.ENV.yml` before running the commands below.

 To update services run these commands in the root directory:
 ```